ethyca/fidesops/README.md

 ### Step Five: Issue a Privacy Request to erase data and verify

 The last step is to issue a Privacy Request using `example_erasure_policy` to remove identifiable user-provided data related to "jane@example.com".
-Then we'll re-run step #3 again to see what data is remaining for data category `user.provided.identifiable`:
+Then we'll re-run step #3 again to see what data is remaining for data category `user`:

 ```json
 {}
 ```
-This returns an empty dictionary confirming Jane's fields with data category `user.provided.identifiable` have been removed.
+This returns an empty dictionary confirming Jane's fields with data category `user` have been removed.

 You've learned how to use the fidesops API to connect a database and a final storage location, define policies that describe